infraheads/turnk8s/README.md

 ### Creating a Cluster
 You can create one or many clusters at once.
-All you need to do is add the turnk8s cluster configurations to the config.yaml file.
+All you need to do is add the turnk8s cluster configurations to the config.yaml file and push it to your turnk8s.
+Please note that you need Proxmox hosts deployed and available for your GitHub runner and Netris controller and softgate nodes available for your Kubernetes cluster pods.

 Configuration parameters:
 * **the main key is the cluster name:(Required)** - A unique cluster name